sutradhardeba710/study-bult/GOOGLE_SETUP.md

 2. Test Google Sign-In on the login and register pages
 3. Check the browser console to verify Google Analytics, Maps, and reCAPTCHA are loading
 4. Use browser developer tools to confirm network requests to Google services are successful
-5. Verify that the Google Search Console meta tag is present in your HTML head

 ## Troubleshooting